Using an employer of record in Australia

 - Probation period: Probation typically lasts up to 6 months and may include shorter notice periods.

-- Minimum wage: Employee wages must meet national minimum or award rates.
+- Minimum wage: Employee wages must meet the national minimum or award rates.

 - Notice and termination: Employers must provide proper notice periods and may be required to pay redundancy benefits depending on the circumstances.